Young woman from Taranaki claims $22.3 million Lotto jackpot

-A young woman from Taranaki has officially claimed Wednesday's $22.3 million Lotto Powerball jackpot.
+A young woman from Taranaki has officially claimed Wednesday's $22.3 million Lotto Powerball jackpot, revealing family is foremost on her mind for spending it.

-While the woman wished to remain anonymous, she has revealed several details about how she discovered the win, and how she will spend it.

 "The first thing I want to buy is a house for my brother and I also want to share it with family," she said.

-She realised she was holding onto a multi-million dollar ticket while at home watching a movie.
+While the woman wished to remain anonymous, she was happy to describe the circumstances around discovering the multimillion-dollar ticket - at home while watching a movie.

-"I was tucked up in bed early on Wednesday night watching a movie on my laptop, when all of a sudden a family member rushed into my bedroom," said the woman.
+"I was tucked up in bed early on Wednesday night watching a movie on my laptop, when all of a sudden a family member rushed into my bedroom," the Inglewood woman said.

-With the news of the local win spreading like wildlife, the family member knew the woman had recently bought a Lotto ticket and urged her to check it.
+With news of the local win well known among the Inglewood community, the family member knew the woman had recently bought a Lotto ticket and urged her to check it.

 "I grabbed my ticket off the dresser and handed it to him to check.
 He pulled up the results on MyLotto then glanced at the screen and said 'you're the winner!'